 - Batter Up!: He takes a baseball bat as his weapon at one point.

 - Beware the Nice Ones: He is willing to get dangerous to protect his family.
 He later kills his counterpart by shredding him with a boat engine.

-- Black and Nerdy: Is pretty much viewed this way by his daughter and doesn't really do much to prove he's anything but.
-It doesn't stop him from kicking ass when he has to though.
+- Black and Nerdy: He's pretty much viewed this way by his daughter, and doesn't really do much to prove he's anything but.
+If his sweatshirt is any indication, he attended the prestigious Howard University.
+It doesn't stop him from kicking ass when he has to, though.

-- Bumbling Dad: Downplayed, but the way he is overjoyed from buying a boat with an embarrassing name would count to get a You Have Got to Be Kidding Me! reaction from his wife and children.
+- Bumbling Dad: Downplayed, but the way he is overjoyed from buying a boat with an embarrassing name counts, getting a You Have GOT to Be Kidding Me! reaction from his wife and children.

 - Crouching Moron, Hidden Badass: He zigzags more or less nonstop throughout the film, going between terrible ideas (not listening to Adelaide, setting Home Alone traps), to being able to single-handedly take on and kill the Tethered, especially when he kills Abraham and Tex.